strongloop-bluemix/boilerplates/README.cloud9.md

 # Welcome to the StrongLoop Cloud Experience!

-This Cloud 9 Workspace contains the StrongLoop Suite distribution in its entirety for you to try in the cloud (Cloud 9, to be exact) before [downloading and installing](http://www.strongloop.com/get-started) the distro on your own.
+This Cloud 9 Workspace contains several StrongLoop products including slc (CLI), LoopBack (API Server) and the StrongOps agent (DevOps and Performance Monitoring) for you to try in the cloud (Cloud 9, to be exact) before [downloading and installing](http://www.strongloop.com/get-started) them on your own.

 ## Before You Begin